Jorgan612/spotlight-cinema/README.md

   - Good communication and workflow.

 ## Challenges + Improvements
-  - Begun as a paired project, this was finished a solo project, THUS troubleshooting/debugging became a unique challenge at times.
+  - Begun as a paired project, this was finished a solo project, thus troubleshooting/debugging became a unique challenge at times.
   - Implement error boundaries for better error handling.

 ## Future Iterations